LITTLE GRASS VLY HORSE CAMP

 Directions

-From La Porte, take Main Street/Quincy La Porte Road approximately 1.8 miles, continuing forward on Little Grass Valley Road.
-In approximately 1 mile turn right onto Old Little Grass Valley Road.
-Travel approximately 4 miles to the campground entrance.
+From Oroville, travel east on Oro Dam Boulevard to Highway 162/Olive Highway.
+Continue to Forbestown Road, then to La Porte.
+From La Porte, take Main Street/Quincy La Porte Road approximately 1.8 miles, continuing on Little Grass Valley Road.
+In approximately 1 mile, turn right onto Old Little Grass Valley Road and travel about 4 miles to the campground entrance.

 Amenities